Modeling Finance with autocorrelations from Physics

 So what does it take to model and digitize the activities of fund management?

 You need a web designer, software programmer and system manager.
 The web designer develops the web layout of the user interface of the program, as all modern applications should interact through a browser.
-The software programmer writes the codes of the application (the five processes) and manages the cross-platforms events.
+The software programmer writes the codes of the application (the six processes) and manages the cross-platforms events.
 The so-called quant is the one who understands the six processes of a fund manager and knows how to model these processes and put the models into software code.
 Usually another software programmer writes the event-driven cross-platform codes.
 The system manager takes care of the hosting, the setup and maintenance of the various server environments and the Content Management System.
 The use of Market-On-Close orders and the condition of Perfect Competition allow for reliable validations in foresight and hindsight.

 Don’t banks have a public responsibility to not juggle the financial system into instabilities?